JSumlin/FoodSaverPlus/README.md

 10).
 Implement Browse filters (Low priority)

 13).
 Clean up, comment, and refactor code.
-(Low priority for now.
-Functionality is most important at the moment.)

-14).
-Have customers enter a name when reserving items.
+(High priority)

+15).
+Users are able to view/reserve old items by manually entering the url for old posts.
+Needs fixing (Low priority)

+16).
+Allow users to view, edit, and delete their posts and items in a centralized location.
 (Low priority)

 COMPLETED: